wilderbonsai/ioforge/src/pages/index.md

             style: secondary
       - title: Full-stack Development
         content: >
-          With expertise in Software Enginerring, Cloud Infrastructure and Dev Ops, we build and maintain full-stack platforms and tools, using latest modern methods and technologies and services such as ReactJS, Node, AWS, Docker, Digital Ocean, Netlify,
+          With expertise in software enginerring, cloud infrastructure and dev ops, we build and maintain full-stack platforms and tools, using latest modern methods and technologies and services such as ReactJS, Node, AWS, Docker, Digital Ocean, Netlify,
         align: left